Endeavor Advising Guidelines for College Applications Students

 6. Have written work complete in our shared Google folder no later than 48 hours prior to meetings.
 This ensures we have time to read drafts and provide meaningful feedback.
 If a student’s work is done at the last minute repeatedly, their Advisor will notify parents by email.

-7. Give as much advance notice as possible if you need to reschedule a meeting.
-We strive to be flexible with students’ busy schedules.
-However, meetings repeatedly changed or canceled with less than 24 hours’ notice may incur a $50 change fee.
+7. Give advance notice (minimum 24 hours) if you need to reschedule a meeting.
+We strive to be flexible with students’ busy schedules, but during application season our availability becomes more limited.
+Meetings repeatedly changed or canceled with less than 24 hours’ notice may incur a $50 change fee.
 If a student does not show up for a meeting, it will be canceled after 10 minutes and there will be a $75 missed meeting fee.
 If you’re running late, please try to text us.

 Student Voice in College Essays

 Essays are a student’s chance to highlight aspects of themselves that may not be apparent in other areas of their application.
-Each student will complete brainstorming activities to help identify stories and themes that highlight their unique values, qualities, skills, and interests.
-We work diligently to provide feedback that helps students improve their essay drafts while respecting their unique ideas and ways of communicating.
+Each student will complete brainstorming activities to identify examples of their unique values, qualities, skills, and interests.
+We work diligently to help students brainstorm meaningful essay topics and to help them improve drafts while respecting their unique ideas and ways of communicating.

 Artificial Intelligence (AI) and College Essays